PolishHunter/CarPickerdia/README.md

 3. As a user, I want to have an option to download the picture of the car, so that I can search for it through Google Graphics.

 4. As a user, I want to have a directory where I could store all the car proposals previously done, so that I can go back and compare with the other results.

+5. As a user, I want to have a link for each brand, so that I might visit the offical website.